thomastron/thomastron.github.io/PT$D/README.md

 ## Core Thesis

 *PT$D* is a structural diagnosis of institutional and interpersonal failure.
-It argues that the current systemic breakdown we are experiencing is not a product of cognitive deficit ("they can't see"), but of moral cowardice and volitional refusal ("they won't look").
+It argues that the current systemic breakdown we are experiencing is not a product of cognitive deficit ("they can't see"), but a volitional refusal ("they won't look").
+It argues that many contemporary failures arise less from ignorance than from the psychological, social, and institutional incentives that make looking away easier than confronting uncomfortable realities.

 The book maps the "Architecture of Abdication"—how systems incentivize denialism, how time and consequence are distorted to protect the status quo, and how individuals can maintain "Inner Coherence" and bear moral witness when surrounded by those who choose comfort over consequence.